danvk/dygraphs/DEVELOP.md

 To build dygraphs, run

-    gulp dist
+    npm run build

 To run the tests, run:

+    npm run build-tests
-    gulp test
+    npm run test

+To iterate on the code, run:

+    npm run watch

-To iterate on the code, open `tests/demo.html` (or one of the other demos) in your browser.
+and open `tests/demo.html` (or one of the other demos) in your browser.

-To iterate on a unit test, change `it` to `it.only` in the Mocha test.
-Then run
+To iterate on a unit test, run the `watch` command above and open

-    ./node_modules/karma/bin/karma start auto_tests/chrome.karma.conf.js

-and hit "DEBUG" in the Karma UI.
+    auto_tests/runner.html

+in your browser.
+You can use the Mocha UI to run just a single test or suite.
+Or you can change `it` to `it.only` to do run just one test in code.

 ### dygraphs style